 Talk to your doctor before adding UV therapy to your routine.
 And schedule regular skin checkups to be sure you’re not overdoing it.

 4. Take It Easy

 Studies show that stress can make psoriasis and itching worse.
 Some people even trace their first outbreak to a very stressful event.
 You might be able to calm symptoms simply by lowering your anxiety.

 There are many ways to lower stress.
 Build a support system of family and friends.
 Think about what's most important to you and take time for it.
 Yoga, meditation, and deep breathing help.
 Even a long walk around the neighborhood might calm you.

 Other ways to bust stress:

 These will also help you fight off infections that may trigger flares.

-There's no doubt about it: Itchy skin begs to be scratched.
+There's no doubt about it: When you itch, you want to scratch.
 But scratching can tear open your skin, making way for infection-causing germs.
 It may also make sores appear where there weren't any before.
 Keep your nails short.

 And picking at your skin can lead to infection.
 When you have an urge, close your eyes, breathe deeply, and gently rub on moisturizer instead.